Mxltiply/Mxltiply/README.md

 Interested in machine learning, algorithms, data structures, and artifical intelligence (AI)!!!<br>From the United States 💪

 - 💻 I’m currently working on USACO!
-- 🏆 I’m currently learning TypeScript and Java!
+- 🏆 I’m currently learning Java Development and Python Deep Learning!

 --> Thank you for visiting!